c1570/p64opla/README.md

 * The other DMA channel fetches the result byte from the lookup table and writes it to another PIO
 * Other PIO writes to GPIOs

-(One could actually omit using the PIOs but unfortunately SIO GPIO control registers are only available to the CPU cores (not DMA).)
+(One could actually omit using the PIOs but unfortunately SIO GPIO control registers are only available to the CPU cores, not DMA.)

 However, this has a rather long latency along these lines:
 * 1 cycle input GPIO pad